PyGenie-Scans/Scans/doc/source/tutorial.rst

   The user needs to give three of the following keyword arguments to create a scan.

-  start: This is the initial position of the scan.
+  :start: This is the initial position of the scan.
+Fnord
-  stop: This is the final position of the scan.
-The type of step chosen
+  :stop: This is the final position of the scan.
+The type of step
-       determines whether or not this final value is guaranteed to be included in the final measurement.
+	 chosen determines whether or not this final value is guaranteed to be included in the final measurement.
-  before: This sets the initial position relative to the current position.
+  :before: This sets the initial position relative to the current position.
-  after: This sets the final position relative to the current position.
+  :after: This sets the final position relative to the current position.
-  count: The total number of measurements to perform.
+  :count: The total number of measurements to perform.
 This parameter
 	  always take precedence over "gaps"
-  gaps: The number steps to take.
+  :gaps: The number steps to take.
 The total number of measurements is
 	 always one greater than the number of gaps.
-  stride: A /requested/, but not /mandatory/, step size.
+  :stride: A /requested/, but not /mandatory/, step size.
 Users often know
 	   the range over which they wish to scan and their desired scanning resolution.  `stride' measured the entire range, but may increase the resolution to give equally spaced measurements.
-	  `stride' always take precedence over =step
+	   `stride' always take precedence over `step`
-  step: A mandatory step size.
+  :step: A mandatory step size.
 If the request measurement range is not an
 	 integer number of steps, the measurement will stop before the requested end.

-  See the :meth:`get_points` function for more informatoin on the parameters.
+  See the :py:func:`Scans.Util.get_points` function for more informatoin on the parameters.